moj-analytical-services/user-guidance/source/documentation/apps/manage-app-settings-from-cpanel.md

 DO NOT change the value of the settings mentioned in this section on github repo directly, feel free to change self-defined settings.

-## When the changes made on Control panel will be applied to the deployment pipeline?
+## When will the changes made on Control panel will be applied to the deployment pipeline?

 The changes will be applied when the next deployment workflow is triggered.